-8.5-CLASSIFIED EMPLOYEES SICK LEAVE
+8.5-CLASSIFIED EMPLOYEES SICK LEAVE - Option B

 - 1. "Employee" is an employee of the District working 20 or more hours per week who is not required to have a teaching license as a condition of his employment. - 2.
 "Sick Leave" is absence from work due to illness, whether by the employee or a member of the employee's immediate family, or due to a death in the family.
 The principal shall determine whether sick leave will be approved on the basis of a death outside the immediate family of the employee. - 3.
-"Current Sick Leave" means those days of sick leave for the current contract year, which leave is granted at the rate of one day of sick leave per month worked, or major part thereof.1 - 4.
+"Excessive Sick Leave" is absence from work, whether paid or unpaid, that exceeds twelve (12) days in a contract year for an employee and that is not excused pursuant to: District policy; the Family Medical Leave Act; a reasonable accommodation of disability under the American's With Disabilities Act; or due to a compensable Workers' Compensation claim. - 4.
+"Grossly Excessive Sick Leave" is absence from work, whether paid or unpaid, that exceeds 10% of the employee's contract length and that is not excused pursuant to: District policy; the Family Medical Leave Act; a reasonable accommodation of disability under the American's With Disabilities Act; or due to a compensable Workers' Compensation claim. - 5.
+"Current Sick Leave" means those days of sick leave for the current contract year, which leave is granted at the rate of one day of sick leave per month worked, or major part thereof.1 - 6.
 "Accumulated Sick Leave" is the total of unused sick leave, up to a maximum of ninety (90) days accrued from previous contracts, but not used.
-Accumulated sick leave also includes the sick leave transferred from an employee's previous public school employment.2 - 5.
-"Immediate family" means an employee's spouse, child, parent, sibling, grandparent, grandchild, or any other relative provided the other relative lives in the same household as the employee.
+Accumulated sick leave also includes the sick leave transferred from an employee's previous public school employment.2 - 7.
+"Immediate family" means an employee's spouse, child, parent, or any other relative provided the other relative lives in the same household as the employee.